Smallfoot: Plot

-The yetis are confused by Percy's appearance, but happily embrace him and learn about his culture, much to Stonekeeper's dismay.
-Later, Stonekeeper takes Migo inside the palace and reveals the truth: yetis used to live below the clouds, but were forced into hiding by the vicious humans who mercilessly attacked them.
-To keep themselves safe, the yetis created the stones, and the clouds are actually steam made by the yetis' daily tasks to keep them hidden from the humans below.
-Meanwhile, Meechee is able to develop a rudimentary line of communication with Percy by referring to crude chalk drawings that Percy scribbles on her cave wall.
-In order to protect the yeti village, Migo agrees to continue Stonekeeper's lie by telling the yetis that Percy, who is now experiencing altitude sickness, is just a hairless wild yak.
-Stonekeeper takes Percy and locks him in an ice box, so Percy will be unable to alert other humans of the yetis' whereabouts.
-Migo later discovers that Meechee took Percy away to return him home, and jumps down the mountain with Gwangi and Kolka following suit.
+The yetis are confused by Percy's appearance but welcome him, much to Stonekeeper's dismay.
+Stonekeeper then reveals to Migo that long ago, the yetis used to live below the clouds but were forced into hiding by the vicious humans who mercilessly attacked them.
+To keep themselves safe, the yetis created the stones and fled to the mountain, where humans cannot survive.
+Meanwhile, Meechee is able to develop rudimentary communication with Percy by referring to crude chalk drawings Percy scribbles on her cave wall.
+Desperate to protect the village and Meechee, Migo reluctantly agrees to continue Stonekeeper's lie, telling the yetis that Percy is just a hairless wild yak.
+Stonekeeper locks Percy in an ice box, so he cannot alert other humans of the yetis' whereabouts.
+Migo later discovers that Meechee took Percy to return him home and jumps down the mountain, with Gwangi and Kolka in tow.

-Percy recovers and discovers that his video of Migo has generated significant public excitement, but then notices that Meechee has become distracted by the wonders of Kathmandu and accidentally causes a public disruption.
-Meechee is attacked by the police, but is rescued by Gwangi, Kolka and Migo.
+Percy discovers that his video of Migo has generated significant public excitement; Meechee becomes distracted by the wonders of Kathmandu and accidentally causes a public disruption.
+She is attacked by the police, but Gwangi, Kolka, and Migo rescue her.
 As Migo tries to explain to Meechee that humans are monsters, they see a mural depicting a yeti attacking people and realize that humans view them as monsters.
-The yetis try to make it back to the mountain, but are chased by a SWAT helicopter that Stonekeeper takes down using his stones.
-Migo attempts to divert the police away from the other yetis, when Percy arrives on his snowmobile and shoots Migo with a tranquilizer gun to protect him.
-The police chase and capture Percy in his yeti suit, and arrest him for public disturbance and fraud.
+The yetis try to return to the mountain but are chased by a SWAT helicopter.
+Migo tries to divert the police away from the other yetis when Percy arrives on his snowmobile and tranquilizes Migo to scare him off and protect him.

-Back at the village, inside the palace, Migo explains the truth to the yetis and apologizes for lying to them.
-He tells the others that even though humans may still be scared of the yetis, they should try to communicate with them.
-The yetis leave the village, and when Percy and Brenda notice them, they emerge from the crowd and stand up for the yetis.
+Back at the village, Migo explains the truth to the yetis and apologizes for lying to them.
+He explains that even though humans may still be scared of the yetis, they should try to communicate with them.
+The yetis leave the village to go down the mountain.
+Percy and Brenda notice them and emerge from the crowd to stand up for the yetis.
 The rest of the humans slowly welcome the yetis and accept them into their lives.